paul963/react-game-dashboard/README.md

 1. Clone repository
 2. Run `npm i` to install the required dependencies
 3. Run `npm start` to start the web server
-Optional (if API don't load)
-4. Create an account dand get a RAWG API key at https://rawg.io/apidocs.
+4. Create an account dand get a RAWG API key at https://rawg.io/apidocs (optional)
-5. Add the API key to src/services/api-client.ts
+5. Add the API key to src/services/api-client.ts (optional)